diegofachinello/TaskList/README.md

 # TaskList
-App to save and control tasks
+FronEnd App to save and control tasks

+- Build with:

+- AngularJs
+- HTML5
+- CSS3
+- Bootstrap